communitiesuk/submit-social-housing-lettings-and-sales-data/docs/frontend.md

 Separate stylesheets are used for each component, with filenames that match the component’s namespace.

 Like the components provided by the Design System, components are progressively enhanced.
 We use [Stimulus](https://stimulus.hotwired.dev) to add any client-side JavaScript enhancements.

+### Stimulus

+For adding custom javascript to the application we use [Stimulus](https://stimulus.hotwired.dev/).

+The general pattern is:

+- Register a controller in `/app/frontend/controllers/index.js`- be sure to use kebab case
+- Create that controller in `app/frontend/controllers/` - be sure to use underscore case
+- Attach the controller to the html element that should trigger it's functionality

+### Asset bundling and compilation

+- We use [Webpack](https://webpack.js.org/) via [jsbundling-rails](https://github.com/rails/jsbundling-rails) to bundle js, css and images.
+The configuration can be found in `webpack.config.js`.
+- We use [Propshaft](https://github.com/rails/propshaft) as our asset pipeline to serve the assets bundled/compiled by webpack
+- We use [Babel](https://babeljs.io/) to transpile js down to ES5 for Internet Explorer compatibility.
+The configuration can be found in `babel.config.js`
+- We use [browserslist](https://github.com/browserslist/browserslist) to specifiy the browsers we want to transpile for.
+The configuration can be found in `package.json`
+- We include a number of polyfills to support Internet Explorer.
+These can be found in `app/frontend/application.js`